fedenunez/creative-theme-jekyll/index.md

 <a id="PRO"/>
 ## PRO

-If you want your _BeoLiving Intelligence_ to be in its full capabilities upgrade it to _PRO_ and learn the new features by following the
-_PRO user guide_.
-Refer to the _System drivers guide_ if you want information about a specific supported driver.
+To unleash the full capabilities of _BeoLiving Intelligence_, upgrade to its _PRO_ version.
+Go to the _PRO User guide_ to learn all of its funtionalities and features and refer to the _System drivers guide_ if you want information about a specific supported driver.

 <div class="row justify-content-md-center">
   <div class="col-lg-4">